 The decade we are entering is critical to decarbonise the economy, combat climate change and achieve EU climate goals.
 Regulators of the energy sector have a centrally important role to play in that regard, working within the policy framework set by the EU institutions.
 The upcoming climate initiatives of the EU will require that all economic sectors be put on track to achieve climate neutrality by 2050.
-The EU is determined to revamp this commitment at the next UNFCCC COP and lead by example worldwide in this area.
+The EU is determined to revamp this commitment at the next United Nations Framework Convention on Climate Change (UNFCCC) Conference of the Parties (COP) in 2021 and lead by example worldwide in this area.

 The energy sector will have to undergo a major transformation to achieve net-zero emissions.
-Regulators see themselves as an enabler of the shift to a low-carbon energy sector, using NRA's powers to encourage investment in renewables, management of legacy assets, supporting innovation (e.g. innovation hubs) and embracing the opportunities of data governance and digitalisation, whilst protecting consumers.
+Regulators see themselves as an enabler of the shift to a low-carbon energy sector, using the NRA's powers to encourage investment in renewables, management of legacy assets, supporting innovation (e.g. innovation hubs) and embracing the opportunities of data governance and digitalisation, whilst protecting consumers.
 Global regulatory collaboration may also be considered.